Quarantine May be the Perfect Time to Get Your Estate Plan in Order

 Here’s an idea!
 Remember that estate plan that you said you should get together at some point, but never had time to complete?
 How about doing it now?
 It might sound unlikely, but this can actually be the perfect time.

 There are a few things that commonly stop people from preparing a will or trust agreement.
 One of the biggest is time.
 For most of us, making an estate plan involves some decisions.
 Who would take care of the kids if we died?
 Who would I choose to make medical and financial decisions if I was disabled?
 What kind of medical treatment would I want?
 What is the best way to provide for the people in my life?
 These are issues to consider and discuss with your family.
 Normally, figuring out a time to discuss these things is tough, but right now, your whole family is available to talk.
 Really, when are you going to have more time to deal with this?

-It may be a tough time to come up with extra money to pay for an estate plan, but many lawyers are willing to work out a deferred payment arrangement right now.
+The estate planning lawyer serving Highland, IN tells that it may be a tough time to come up with extra money to pay for an estate plan, but many lawyers are willing to work out a deferred payment arrangement right now.
 After all, they want to stay busy during the crisis too.

 Also, you don’t need to go to the lawyer’s office to get it done.
 Many lawyers can get the information from you in a brief phone meeting.
 Once the drafts are complete, they can email them, and you can review and comment from home.
 When complete you can choose to wait to sign the documents until after the crisis.
 Or, for people who want to cross this job off the list right away, there are options.